Milan forward Leão scores fastest goal in Serie A history - WHIZ News

 Hakan Çalhanoğlu surged forward from kickoff and threaded the ball through to Leão, who fired it into the back of the net.

-Serie A leader Milan was one point ahead of second-place Inter Milan going into Sunday’s matches.
+Serie A leader Milan went on to win 2-1 to remain one point ahead of second-place Inter Milan, which also won 2-1 — against Spezia.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports